gprince/meshr-lang/README.md

 # Meshr-Lang

-> A DSL to describe the components of a modern Data-as-a-Product architecture (domains, products, contracts, aspects, policies, teams…).
+> A DSL to describe the components of a modern Data-as-a-Product architecture (domains, products, contracts, aspects, policies, teams, **metrics**…).

 ## Structure